 where $\gamma(n,m) = \left( {n \choose m} (n+1)\right)^{-1}$. \end{definition}

-In this work, we proceed with the narrow concept of graph coloring.
-If node $a\in F$ is in the subset $Q\subseteq F$, it is considered \emph{enabled}, otherwise, if $a$ is not in $Q$, $a$ is considered \emph{disabled}.
+The Shapley value of node $i$ can be understood intuitively.
+It is a weighted average of the increase in value when node $i$ is added to subsets that exclude $i$.
+We proceed with a narrow concept of graph coloring.
+If node $a\in F$ is in $R$, it is considered \emph{enabled}, otherwise, if $a$ is not in $R$, $a$ is considered \emph{disabled}.